 When thinking about making butter cookies (because who ever stops thinking about making cookies?), I found myself once again drawn to ginger and cinnamon.
 Both spices have featured a lot in my baking and meals recently (I blame the weather).
 First I made Asian inspired Thai pumpkin & bacon soup and then my gingerbread spiced fudgy brownies.

-I made these butter cookies based on my Christmas candy cane cookies from last year.
+I made these butter cookies based on my Christmas candy chocolate butter cookies from last year.
 This time, threw in some cinnamon, ginger and nutmeg.
 I also rolled out the dough (making it thinner) which resulted in cookies that were deliciously crunchy.

 Dark chocolate goes fabulously well with ginger, so decided to finish the cookies off by dipping them in melted chocolate.

-Finally, I sprinkled a little of the crumbs leftover from when I made my cinder toffee.
+Finally, I sprinkled a little of the crumbs leftover from when I made my chocolate honeycomb.
 You could decorate them with anything you like, or just leave them as they are.

-The cookies have a mild spiciness which becomes more noticeable the longer they are left.
+The cookies have a mild spice which becomes more noticeable the longer they are left.
 If you can last that long, definitely leave them overnight and see what I mean.